 Music has no language and it was proved when we started singing “Aneg aaiye yidum lohhoo” and “Oh Delo” each day during our journey without even knowing the meaning of these lines.
 It was melodic to the ears and our senses.

 The very first look of Omak Komut was mesmerizing.
-Clad in traditional attire with a colorful headgear, I waited patiently for him to sing his very first song of the evening.
+Clad in traditional attire with colorful headgear, I waited patiently for him to sing his very first song of the evening.
 He is one of the famous singers from Itanagar.

 His band named Omak Komut Collective is basically a fusion band that concentrates on the hypnotic fusion of traditional and modern beats and has been promoting Adi culture in the form of music.
 I enjoyed his fusion songs.